Food Access Programs

 • WIC Perks vouchers are available for free at the Market table each week for customers receiving WIC benefits - and can be used to buy $10 in fresh fruits & vegetables at the Market.
 Customers just need to show their current WIC card at the Market table.

-• Senior Nutrition Program vouchers – The Senior Nutrition Program is administered by the Portage County Senior Center, who distributes packets of $5 vouchers to area senior citizens, which can be used to purchase fresh fruits and vegetables at the Market.
+• Senior Nutrition Program vouchers – The Senior Farmers Market Nutrition Program is administered by the Ohio Farmers Market Network, who offers a $50 benefit to area senior citizens, which can be used to purchase fresh fruits and vegetables at the Market.

-• Produce Prescriptions (PRx) - Haymaker partners with local healthcare providers who identify food-insecure patients and “prescribe” fresh fruits and vegetables instead of medicine.
+• Produce Prescriptions (PRx) - Haymaker partners with local healthcare providers who identify eligible patients and “prescribe” fresh fruits and vegetables to help improve health outcomes.
 Patients receive produce vouchers that can be redeemed at Market.
+Questions?
+Learn more here.

-• Pandemic EBT program – P-EBT is a 2020 program created to provide food to children who receive free/reduced school lunches, but whose schools have been shut down due to the pandemic.
-Families receive a P-EBT card which can be used like the SNAP cards at the Market and will also be matched by the Produce Perks benefits.
+• Summer EBT program – Summer EBT (or SUN Bucks) is an Ohio program for children who receive free/reduced school lunches to continue to get food benefits in the summer.
+Families receive a EBT card which can be used like the SNAP cards at the Market and will also be matched by Produce Perks benefits.